 Biography

-RB worked in television in London and New York before taking up full-time writing in 1968.
-Her first novel All Things Nice is set in New York.
+Rachel Billington worked in television in London and New York before taking up full-time writing in 1968.
+Her first novel All Things Nice was set in sixties New York.
+Her latest novel for adults is ‘Clouds of Love and War’, (to be published by Unicorn Publishing July 2020), about a Spitfire pilot in the Second World War and the girl who falls in love with him.

 RB has also written and continues to write journalism for newspapers both in the UK and the US, including a three year stint as a columnist for The Sunday Telegraph.

-RB has also written plays for television (Don’t be Silly’ and ‘Life after death’) and radio plays, as well as contributing to several film scripts.
+RB has written two plays for television, Don’t be Silly’ and ‘Life after Death’, both in the BBC Play for To-day series, and several radio plays, as well as contributing to film scripts

 RB is a Trustee of the Longford Trust which was set up in memory of her father, Lord Longford.
 The Trust organises a lecture each year on the subject of social or penal reform, gives a prize for those working in these areas and awards financial scholarships to ex-prisoners in university education.

-R.B. is also a trustee of the Catholic weekly, The Tablet, and The Siobhan Dowd Trust which is being set up to encourage reading among disadvantaged children.
-She is President of The West Country Writers Association.
+RB is also a Trustee of the Catholic weekly, The Tablet, and The Siobhan Dowd Trust which was set up by the author before her death to encourage reading among disadvantaged children.

 In 1967 RB married the film and theatre director, Kevin Billington.
-They have four children and four grandsons and live in London and Dorset.
+They have four children and five grandchildren, and live in London and in the oldest continuously inhabited house in Dorset.